alistairjcbrown/check-type/README.md

 ## Object path checking

-`check-type` can also check for the presence of values within an object under a particular path.
+`check-type` can check for the presence of values within an object under a particular path.

 ### Example: Checking object path using `has`